24 January – 9 February 2024

 You are guaranteed safe but close views of both sea lions and elephant seals, and if you are lucky you may see both Commerson’s and Peale’s dolphins and even Sei whales and orcas.
 On Saunders Island and West Point Island (accessed from Carcass) you will also enjoyed close and breath-taking views of the magnificent black-browed albatrosses.

-We visit a series of islands – usually four – and the capital and main town of Stanley.
+We visit a series of islands – six on this tour – and the capital and main town of Stanley.
 You will visit both East and West Falkland, and enjoy flying across the archipelago in small Islander aircraft (as used in Orkney) operated by FIGAS, the Falkland Island Government Air Service.
 Accommodation in ‘camp’ (the islanders’ term for the wider countryside, from the Spanish word ‘campo’) is simple but surprisingly comfortable.
 Our itineraries are put together by our partners at Falkland Island Holidays, with advice from Falklands Conservation.
 We use a combination of island guides plus myself to help you to get the most out of your visit to a unique destination.
-For our next tour (our 3rd) we are visiting in October to see the huge male Elephant seals fighting for control of the females: the ‘Beachmasters’.
-Returning albatrosses and penguins will also be displaying vividly at extremely close quarters – not to be missed!
+For our next tour (our 4th) we are visiting in late January and early February to see the young penguins and seals growing with their families and the wild flowers blooming in the diddledee – not to be missed!

 For further general information on the Falkland Islands see www.falklandislands.com